How could wearing a mask reduce COVID-19 transmission?

 Mask use should be combined with other measures like proper hand hygiene and physical distancing.
 Masks alone are not sufficient to prevent infection or reduce transmission.

-What should be considered when making fabric masks?
+What should be considered when making or purchasing fabric masks?

 Both fabric choice and mask design can impact the effectiveness and wearability of masks.